 - Only commands from a Console, Telnet, or SSH connection are sent for authorization and logging.
 SNMP, BBI, or file-copy commands (for example, TFTP or sync) are not sent. - Only leaf-level commands are sent for authorization and logging.
-For example, CN 4093 (config) # is not sent, but CN 4093 (config) # tacacs-server command-logging is sent. - The full path of each command is sent for authorization and logging.
-For example: CN 4093 (config) # tacacs-server command-logging - Command arguments are not sent for authorization. - Only executed commands are logged. - Invalid commands are checked by IBM Networking OS, and are not sent for authorization or logging.

-- Authorization is performed on each leaf-level command separately.
-If the user issues multiple commands at once, each command is sent separately as a full - Only the following global commands are sent for authorization and logging:
+For example, CN 4093(config)# is not sent, but CN 4093(config)# tacacs-server command-logging is sent. - The full path of each command is sent for authorization and logging.
+For example: CN 4093(config)# tacacs-server command-logging - Command arguments are not sent for authorization. - Only executed commands are logged. - Invalid commands are checked by Lenovo N/OS, and are not sent for authorization or logging. - Authorization is performed on each leaf-level command separately.
+If the user issues multiple commands at once, each command is sent separately as a full path. - Only the following global commands are sent for authorization and logging: - diff ping revert telnet traceroute